DBCM-Technologies/.github/profile/README.md

 An open-source initiative by DBCM Students.

-All are welcome to contribute.
+All are welcome to use and contribute.

 &copy; 2025